e-Spirit/fsxa-pwa/docs/css/RemovingTailwind.md

 [Index](./index.md)

+This project comes with [Tailwind CSS](https://tailwindcss.com/) installed by default.
 If you want to use a different CSS framework or none at all, you will have to remove [Tailwind CSS](https://tailwindcss.com/) first.
 You can do this by running the following command

 ```bash